synapsepayments/synapse_pay-php/README.md

 ## Samples

 See the [samples](https://github.com/synapsepayments/synapse_pay-php/tree/master/samples) folder for samples using the library.
-Samples are available using callbacks and promises.